 - Complete a phase of a development project and submit a summary report

 How long does the program last?

 The two-year master’s program will be fully taught in English and provide several different research directions.
 While Year One courses provide the fundamental knowledge of materials science and engineering, Year Two is for project research and thesis writing.
-The enrolled students may choose one of School’s research groups, and one faculty supervisor who has oversea experience of more than one year.
+The enrolled students may choose one of School’s research groups and one faculty supervisor who has overseas experience of more than one year.

 Cost & Fees

 Chinese Government Scholarship

 Number of scholarships Assigned: 30

 Standard of Scholarship: full scholarship, which covers tuition fee, accommodation fee, registration fee, and basic teaching materials fee;

 Besides, medical insurance is covered, cost of living (RMB 1,700 per month for masters, 2,000 for doctors) is provided.